By: CS2103T F10-1 Since: Feb 2020 Licence: MIT

 Cons: However, this would lead to a significant code duplication to achieve the same purpose.
 This could violate

-principle which increases the amount of work required to test the application.
+Don’t Repeat Yourselfprinciple which increases the amount of work required to test the application.

 4.6.
 Export Feature

-The Export Feature supports two main actions: previewing the content of a Resume
+The Export Feature supports two main actions: previewing the content of a Resume item, and

-then generating a .pdf
+then generating a .pdf file from it.

 4.6.1.
 Previewing a resume: rpreview